 Dashcam video: Opelika police cleared of wrongdoing in 2014 officer-involved shooting

-WARNING: The dash cam footage may be disturbing to viewers OPELIKA, AL - An appeals court has analyzed the evidence in a lawsuit filed against the City of Opelika in connection to a 2014 officer-involved shooting and determined there was no wrongdoing by the officer.
-On Thursday, an attorney released dashcam video showing the shooting.
+An appeals court has analyzed the evidence in a lawsuit filed against the City of Opelika in connection to a 2014 officer-involved shooting and determined there was no wrongdoing by the officer.
+On March 6, 2014, Michael Davidson was shot by Opelika police officer Phillip Hancock after he exited his vehicle along Interstate 85.
+Davidson was holding his black wallet, which the officer believed was a gun.

 Add your comments below